Ultimate Dusseldorf Travel Guide

-When heading out of the city, even to neighboring Duisburg, it is best to consult the Rheinbahn app or the ticket office at the Dusseldorf HBF to make sure the right ticket is bought.
+When heading out of the city, even to neighbouring Duisburg, it is best to consult the Rheinbahn app or the ticket office at the Dusseldorf HBF to make sure the right ticket is bought.
 The machines will only sell you the ticket, they do not ask about destination stations and they do not define their ticket choices – poor planning on their part but what can you do.
 Crossing the town line is easily done and you won’t even notice it since most train and bus lines service both cities on the same route.
 Type K tickets, worth 5,80euro per adult will successfully get you across without incurring fees.
 This is when the HBF will sell you a group ticket at a lesser cost.

 From your hotel, head to the Dusseldorf HBF and purchase your train ticket for the destination city ( Aachen, Koln, Munster…) and find your platform upstairs.
 To use the elevator, find the McDonalds in the center of the station and head towards the bathrooms (WC).
 The hallway directly behind the family quiet area will lead you to the elevators and less crowded sets of stairs for each platform.
 You can purchase tickets online and print from your hotel at a discount – since online gives you the non-refundable option, and the station does not… BUT the station does sell open-ended tickets on RE trains, which I much prefer.
 This means you are welcome to jump on any train, at any time, to and from your day trip destination, without being confined to a schedule.

-For Example; a family ticket to Koln on a random Saturday could have cost me 15euro online with a schedule, or 30euro at the station and I can leave whenever I want.
+For Example; a family ticket to Koln on a random Saturday could have cost me 15euro online with a schedule or 30euro at the station and I can leave whenever I want.
 Consider parking would have been horrible, plus the cost of parking, and the fact that this ticket was for all 4 of us; it was money well spent!
 AND, the trains all leave you at the center of town – try finding parking there!

-On the other hand, when traveling for weekend trips, like Hamburg or Amsterdam, we prefer to purchase the less expensive tickets with a time frame.
+On the other hand, when travelling for weekend trips, like Hamburg or Amsterdam, we prefer to purchase the less expensive tickets with a time frame.
 The price differences increase with the duration of the trip.
 It can easily cost half the price to simply decide now when you plan on coming home… they say non-refundable but they will upgrade your ticket to a different price should you miss your train or need to come home early.
 There is a small fee and you pay the ticket difference (as peak travel time costs more), and you lose your seat reservation.
 For more planning and scheduling information regarding regional trains in Germany, be sure to check out Kids on a Train, where we discuss the different types of Bahns and how to make reservations.